Asymmetric Tyre Treads: How They Work and How to Mount Them

 | Directional | Superior water evacuation, straight traction | Must mount to roll correct way |

-Choose freedom: match tread design to how you drive, then mount precisely to liberate peak tire performance.
+Match tread design to how you drive, then mount precisely to get the best performance from your tyres.

 Troubleshooting Handling, Alignment and Pull Issues

-You should start by verifying alignment with cross-camber and thrust-angle checks to rule out suspension-induced pull.
-Inspect mounting orientation and rotation history, since asymmetric tires must have the outer shoulder facing outward and correct rotational position to prevent tire-induced pulling.
-If symptoms persist—uneven wear, steering vibration or persistent pull—get a professional assessment for conicity or residual cornering force.
+Start by verifying alignment with cross-camber and thrust-angle checks to rule out suspension-induced pull.
+Inspect mounting orientation and rotation history, since asymmetric tires must have the outer shoulder facing outward and the correct rotational position to prevent tire-induced pulling.
+If symptoms persist, such as uneven wear, steering vibration, or consistent pull, get a professional assessment for conicity or residual cornering force.

 Alignment Check Procedures

-When diagnosing handling, alignment and pull issues, start with a systematic alignment check that measures cross-camber, cross-caster and thrust angle, and compares them to manufacturer specs to pinpoint misalignment causing uneven tread wear or steering pull.
-You’ll verify alignment specifications, document deviations, and apply adjustment techniques within tolerances.
+When diagnosing handling and pull issues, start with a systematic alignment check.
+Measure cross-camber, cross-caster, and thrust angle, then compare them to manufacturer specs to pinpoint misalignment causing uneven tread wear or steering pull.
+Document deviations and apply adjustment techniques within tolerances.
 Regular checks after installation or rotation prevent progressive damage and restore control.

-- Measure cross-camber left/right, compare to specs, adjust toe if needed.
+- Measure cross-camber left and right, compare to specs, adjust toe if needed.

 - Measure cross-caster, note asymmetry, apply caster shims or suspension adjustments.

-- Check thrust angle relative to vehicle centerline; correct rear toe to centerline.
+- Check thrust angle relative to the vehicle centerline.
+Correct rear toe to centerline.

 Tire-Induced Pulling